mozilla-conduit/conduit-docs/phabricator-user.rst

 You can also add ``Depends on D<revision ID>`` to the child's commit message, replacing ``<revision ID>`` with the ID of the parent revision.
+(This needs to be its own paragraph, separated by a blank line.)
 The relationship will be created when ``arc diff`` is run.

 Unfortunately there is not currently a way to see a combined diff of all the stacked commits together without applying the commits